nesticle8bit/news_cms/README.md

 - http://icanbecreative.com

 --
-> Im creating this just for the learning about this backend language nothing commercial feel free to contact to me  **juliopoveda@protonmail.com**
+> Im creating this just for the learning about this backend language (C# and SQL Server) nothing commercial feel free to contact to me  **juliopoveda@protonmail.com**

 ## TODO List 🏁